Why Are Costs Rising for HVAC Service, Parts, and Repairs This Summer?

 The U.S. Bureau of Labor Statistics keeps an eye on the prices of goods made in America by month, so you can watch the average prices as they change over time.
-NASDAQ also documents pricing of commodities, and you can see the prices trending upward over the past year.
+NASDAQ also documents the pricing of commodities, and you can see the prices trending upward over the past year.

-Here’s a few links to raw materials used in HVAC units:
+Here are a few links to raw materials used in HVAC units:

 - Steel mill products including sheet metal – The majority of an HVAC system is composed of steel.
-Sheet metal is used in ductwork, flex-duct, drain pans, media filter cabinets, return and supply plenums, strapping to support equipment, motor casings, compressors, coils and the systems themselves.
+Sheet metal is used in ductwork, flex-duct, drain pans, media filter cabinets, return and supply plenums, strapping to support equipment, motor casings, compressors, coils, and the systems themselves.

 - Lumber – HVAC units are delivered on wooden pallets.
 HVAC technicians use lumber to set and position ducts and HVAC equipment in the home or business.

 - Copper – Copper piping is used to house refrigerant.
 Copper is used for control wiring and in the motors themselves.